Skip to main content

 Document each finding with: URL, device, task attempted, screenshot, friction moment, and expected vs. actual outcome.

 Be just as strict with verification claims.
 If you reference a government source, verify the link directly.
 A .gov domain indicates an official U.S. government organization, and HTTPS indicates a secure connection.
-If you cannot verify a claim cleanly, replace it with a placeholder such as "Add current source after verification."
+If you cannot verify a claim cleanly, leave it unresolved in your audit notes until the current source can be checked directly.

 Prioritize fixes that reduce hesitation, doubt, or abandonment first.
 The next section turns these tagged findings into an execution order.
 If you want a deeper dive, read Thailand's Long-Term Resident (LTR) Visa for Professionals.